cslarsen/gazerbeam/README.rst

     $ python3 setup.py install [--user]

+When this project is mature enough, I will upload it to PyPi so that you just have to type ``pip3 install [--user] gazerbeam`` to install it.

 Author and license
 ------------------

 Copyright 2018 Christian Stigen Larsen

 Distributed under the LGPL v3 or later.